Personal Capital vs Mint: Which Personal Finance App Is Best for You?

 |Investment Fee Analysis||Yes||Yes|

 Developing a budget is a key element of shoring up your financial health.
 Both Personal Capital and Mint have budgeting options.

 Built into the Personal Capital app is an automatic budget system that tracks your spending.
 You set goals for the month and can compare your actual spending to those goals in real-time right in the app.

-Not only can you plan your budget in Mint, but you’ve also got the support of AI as well.
-The Mint app automatically drops your purchases into categories so you can keep track of what you’ve spent and how your budget is faring with day-to-day spending.
+With Mint, not only can you plan your budget, but you can personalize it with unlimited categories for better visibility on where your money is going.
+The Mint app automatically drops your purchases into these categories so you can keep track of what you’ve spent and how your budget is faring with day-to-day spending.

 Personal Capital and Mint also aim to help you watch your debt.
 This includes large debt like your mortgage or small debt like your upcoming phone bill.

 Personal Capital’s net worth calculator can be used to keep track of debt related to linked accounts.
 For things like loans and mortgages, Personal Capital will keep track of your assets compared to liabilities so you have a realistic view of your cash flow.

 Mint Keeps an Eye on Assets and Debts